ARTIFICIAL LIFT MONITORING & OPTIMISATION

-The two SonicGauge™ Systems operated without fault for their entire 10-month (311 days and 315 days, respectively) deployment.
-The hourly frequency of data acquisition allowed the operator to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters.
+The two SonicGauge™ Systems operated without fault for their 10-month (311 days and 315 days, respectively) deployment.
+The hourly data acquisition frequency allowed the operator to accurately monitor the ‘real’ dynamic fluid head over the PCP during the dewatering phase and to capture early well pressure build-up parameters.
 The graph below compares the actual wellbore pressure (7560 SonicGauge data packets) against the ‘scattered’ wellbore pressures estimated by echo-meter shots.

 CASE STUDY 2 | AUSTRALIAN OPERATOR